-Thank you for your interest in the Rollins School of Public Health!
+Welcome!
+We are thrilled to see your interest in the Rollins School of Public Health!

-Included in our community, you will find researchers collaborating with NASA on air pollution programs; epidemiologists who are developing COVID-19 models and advising policymakers and industry leaders; behavioral scientists studying the impact of racial and economic disparities on health outcomes; vaccine researchers; and researchers working to prevent the spread of the world’s deadliest infectious and chronic diseases including HIV/AIDs, cancer, heart disease, and diabetes.
+Included in our community, you will find researchers collaborating with NASA on air pollution programs; epidemiologists developing COVID-19 models; researchers dedicated to improving maternal and reproductive health; behavioral scientists studying the impact of racial and economic disparities on health outcomes; and researchers working to prevent the spread of the world’s deadliest infectious and chronic diseases including HIV/AIDs, cancer, heart disease, and diabetes.

-Rollins School of Public Health
+James W. Curran Dean of Public Health, Rollins School of Public Health